USA-RedDragon/jagex-launcher-linux-flatpak/README.md

 # Jagex Launcher Flatpak

 This is a Flatpak package for the Jagex Launcher.
-It packages the [official upstream Wine at the latest version](#why-this-flatpak-as-opposed-to-other-available-options) and the Jagex Launcher.
+It packages the [official upstream Wine at the latest version](#why-this-flatpak-as-opposed-to-other-available-options), RuneLite, and the Jagex Launcher.

 ## Installation